Pranknet: Notable Pranknet incidents

-In February 2009, "Dex" and a member called "Slayer" called a KFC restaurant in Manchester, New Hampshire.
+In February 2009, "Dex" and a member called "PRANKSTER" called a KFC restaurant in Manchester, New Hampshire.
 Posing as a manager from the corporate office, he persuaded employees to douse the building with fire suppression chemicals and to then proceed outside, remove all of their clothing and urinate on each other.
-He claimed the chemicals were caustic and this would render them inert.
+He claimed the chemicals were caustic and this would render them inert, similarly to a jellyfish sting.
 When "Dex" posted the audio to YouTube he described it as "Epic KFC Prank Call (greatest ever)...dex successfully convinces the 3 female employees to undress fully nude outside and urinate on each other."
 Many months later "Dex", posing this time as an insurance adjuster, called the same KFC and had the victims describe their experiences while Pranknet members listened.

 On February 10, "Dex" and a member called "DTA_Mike", posing as hotel front desk employees, called two separate guests at the Best Western hotel in Shillington, Pennsylvania.
 Using the pretense of a ruptured gas line, the caller persuaded each guest to break a window and then throw the television out.
 "Dex" and his friend repeated the same stunt on February 19 with a Best Western in Santee, California.

 On April 30, a Pranknet member called "Rollin in the A" called Prejean's Restaurant in Lafayette, Louisiana posing as an official from the health department.
 This target was selected because the restaurant provided live video streaming of its dining area on their own website.
 The victim at this restaurant was told that Prejean's pork was tainted with the swine flu.
 "Rollin in the A" also told the manager to close the restaurant immediately and tell the customers (75 of them) that they may have eaten tainted food.

 On May 27, "Dex" called a Hampton Inn in York, Nebraska, and tricked an employee into setting off the fire alarm.
 As guests made their way to the lobby, a second call was placed to the front desk.
 "Dex" claimed that, to avoid alleged fines, the fire department should not be called.
 Instead, the caller gave various bogus instructions to turn the alarm off, including going to a website that only displayed pornography.
 The next suggestion from the caller was to break the front windows of the hotel.
 A truck driver staying at the hotel volunteered, and under direction from "Dex", the man drove his semi-trailer truck into the front door.
 Later that night, "Dex" tweeted: "I just pulled off the most epic prank.
 I had a hotel guest back his truck into the hotel front window (in the lobby), and break the window."
 The post was deleted in late July.